General Licensing FAQs

 How long do I have to reactivate my account after it expires?

 A: You can reactivate your account at any point in the future after it expires by adding the necessary number of valid licenses.
 Please note that once your account expires, your products will stop functioning after a 30-day grace period (see License Problem - Out of Compliance: What Happens When an Organization Is Shut Down?)

 Per-Device Licensing FAQs

 NOTE: We have recently changed our conversion to a Per-Device Licensing process.
 If you are interested in converting your current co-term license organization to the per-device model, please reach out to our Support team at email@example.com for assistance.
 They will be happy to guide you through the revised conversion process and answer any questions you may have.
-To learn more, please refer to the detailed document that explains the steps and requirements by clicking here : How to convert an org from Co-term to PDL
+To learn more, refer to the article called: How to convert an organization from Co-term to Per-Device Licensing